Geeoon/ARM-LEGv8-CPU/README.md

+# ARM LEGv8 CPU
+## Authors: Geeoon Chung and Anna Petrbokova
-A partial implementation of the ARM Leg8 instruction set for a 64-bit pipelined CPU.
+A partial implementation of the ARM LEGv8 instruction set for a 64-bit pipelined CPU.

+Was created for the University of Washington's Fall 2025 EE 469 class, Computer Architecture I.

 The following instructions are implemented:
 * ADDI
 * ADDS